gavinhoward/bc/manuals/development.md

 :   Tests decimal parsing and printing.

-print
+print_{base}

-:   Tests printing in every base from decimal.
-This is near the top for
+:   Tests printing in the specified base from decimal.
-    performance of parallel testing.

-parse
+parse_{base}

-:   Tests parsing in any base and outputting in decimal.
-This is near the top
+:   Tests parsing in the specified base and outputting in decimal.
-    for performance of parallel testing.

 lib2

 :   Tests the extended math library.
-This is near the top for performance of
-    parallel testing.

 print2